Which came first, the famous Roman orator Cicero, or chickpeas?

 Chickpeas travelled the world with traders from the mideast, and now are staples in the cuisines of Mediterranean countries in Europe and North Africa, the Indian subcontinent, and Latin America.
 A major source of protein for vegetarians, and a boon to the diabetic diet, chickpeas are inexpensive and provide a lot of bulk for the buck.

-Without chickpeas, there would be no hummus, no falafel, no farinata.
-Try them in soup and stews, in salads, as a side dish or main course, or in candy; just stay away from the enchilada idea.
+Try chickpeas in soup and stews, in salads, as a side dish or main course, or in candy; just stay away from the enchilada idea.

 1 red onion, thinly sliced